Ever wonder what your uterus gets up to during pregnancy?

 Inhale deeply to the count of three, then exhale slowly to the count of four.
 Your pelvic floor relaxes as you inhale and returns to its resting position as you exhale.
 This can encourage your uterus to relax and stop contracting.

 Other ways to avoid triggering irritable uterus contractions:

 - Keep your bladder empty; a full bladder can create further irritation

 - Avoid lifting heavy items

 - Avoid caffeine

 - Take magnesium supplements, but first check with your health care provider, to see whether you have a deficiency.

 If the uterine irritability is severe, your doctor might prescribe medication to prevent or reduce the intensity of the contractions.

-If you haven’t reached 37 weeks pregnancy, you should seek medical advice if you experience any of the following:
+You should seek medical advice if you experience any of the following: